Falcon4real/First-Project---Personal-Portfolio-/README.md

 | 404 Page | The user is shown a 404 error when accessing a broken link | Pass |
 | Mobile Responsiveness | The layout works well on different screen sizes | Pass

+All checks were passed, showing that the system performs well on different platforms

 ## Credits
 - In the development of this project, I referenced back to Love Running and Walk-Through Projects for guidance and inspiration.
 Any re-used sections from the projects are credited in the source code through the comments.